Syraxius/FFXIVSyraxiusBot/README.md

 <img src="./readme_resources/assist.png" />

 Modify `main.py` and change `mode` to the following:
-- `assist` - Automatically run attack combo when your selected target is in range
+- `assist` - Automatically run attack combo only when you select a target and it is in range
 - `assist_autotarget` - Automatically select nearest enemy and run attack combo when in range
 - `assist_autoapproach` - Automatically approach your selected enemy and run attack combo when in range
 - `assist_autotarget_autoapproach` - Automatically select nearest enemy, approach, and run attack combo when in range